fragmentedd/fragmented-templates/README.md

 ## About

-I design and build ready-to-use website templates for small businesses, portfolios, landing pages, and startups.
+I design and produce ready-to-use website templates for small businesses, portfolios, landing pages, and startups.
 No frameworks — just clean, dependency-free HTML/CSS/JS that's easy to customize and deploy anywhere.

 Open to custom/freelance work.
 Reach out by email with your project details.